samuelim01/tp/docs/UserGuide.md

 #### 2.1.1.
 Adding a guest: `guest add`

-Adds a guest to WedLog.
+Seamlessly add a guest to WedLog, to ensure that no cherished friend or family member is left out.
+Keep track of important details such as their RSVP status, dietary requirements, and more.

 Format: `guest add n/NAME [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RSVP_STATUS] [tn/TABLE_NUMBER] [d/DIETARY_REQUIREMENT]… [t/TAG]…`